jsantelys/expo-toolboox-challenge/README.md

 ## Overview

-This project is a production-ready video streaming platform that enables users to browse, watch, bookmark, and download videos for offline viewing.
+This project is a challenge-test video streaming platform that enables users to browse, watch, bookmark, and download videos for offline viewing.
 Built with React Native and Expo, it delivers a native mobile experience on both iOS and Android platforms, with additional web support through React Native Web.

 ## Key Features